Hezbollah plans 'calculated' response to Israel: sources

-BEIRUT/JERUSALEM (Reuters) - Hezbollah is preparing a “calculated strike” against its enemy Israel after suspected Israeli drones crashed in Beirut but it aims to avoid a new war, two sources allied to Hezbollah told Reuters on Tuesday.
+BEIRUT/JERUSALEM (Reuters) - Hezbollah is preparing a “calculated strike” against its enemy Israel after drones crashed in Beirut but it seeks to avoid a new war, two sources allied to the heavily armed Shi’ite Muslim movement told Reuters on Tuesday.

 A reaction “is being arranged in a way which wouldn’t lead to a war” that Hezbollah does not want, one of the sources said.